Approaching AMR as a One Health issue

 Welcome, introductions and launch of AMR unit at SHE Centre for Sustainable Healthcare Education

-Eivind Engebretsen, Professor and Executive Chair of SHE
+Kristin Margrete Heggen, Professor and Director of SHE

-Sundeep Sahay, Professor and Head of AMR unit at SHE
+Sundeep Sahay, Professor and Head of AMiCS at SHE

-Glimpses of education and research on AMR in the network and beyond
+Glimpses of education and research in the network and beyond part 1:

 Education and research on AMR – what do the vets say?